Querying Segments Using the "Nearest" Geometry

 }

-So the segment ID is 94674850000001, the month is January, and the trip volume is 73.
+So the segment ID is 3822128840000001, the data is for 2021, and the trip volume is 9723.

 You can use the response ID with the metrics/paging endpoint to page a previous metrics query.
 For more information, see /metrics/paging/{uuid}.